tuvaea/java-fundamentals-primitive-types/README.md

 - Implement the requirements listed in comments in the `./src/main/java/com.booleanuk/Exercise.java` file
 - When ready to test your solution, open the `./src/test/java/com.booleanuk/ExerciseTest.java` file and click a "Run Test" button.
 You can either run the entire test suite via figure 1 in the screenshot below, or run a specific test via figure 2.

+**Note:** Some of the requirements in this exercise may require you to use documentation to figure out the correct solution.
+When that is the case, links have been provided.
+Get used to this!
+A big part of our process is reading documentation to try and find useful information.

 ![](./assets/run-a-test.PNG)

 ## Test Output